 Car safety technology may help to reduce the risk of having a car accident – leaving you feeling safer while you drive.
 Cars fitted with certain types of safety technology will usually have a lower insurance group than a similar car not so equipped, which can attract a lower premium.

 Many cars already come with audible and visual sensors when maneuvering your car in tight spaces or automatic parallel parking.
 You can check with your insurance company to see if they'll offer additional discount for such equipment.
 Explore below a few more safety tech features:

 - Autonomous emergency braking (AEB) – the brakes are automatically applied if sensors on the car detect that you're going to have a crash, helping to either stop or decrease the severity of the accident.

 - Adaptive cruise control – the car automatically reduces its set speed if the traffic ahead is travelling more slowly than you.

 - Dashboard cameras – these record the traffic ahead of (and, optionally, behind) you, which can help prevent crash-for-cash claimants from making fraudulent insurance claims or provide evidence of what happened when you have to make a claim.

 - Lane departure warning system – sensors or cameras pick up your cars position on the road and warn you if you're swaying out of your lane.

 - eCall – this is a system that will automatically call emergency services in the event of a crash anywhere in Europe.
 It's a legal requirement for new car models from 31 March 2018, and may be fitted by manufacturers to existing models.

 Accidents are sometimes hard to avoid regardless of how carefully you drive.
-Keeping a checklist with post-accident steps in the car can help you make sure you're covered when contacting your car insurer.Learn more about the legal obligations after a car accident or explore the different levels of car insurance cover we offer.
+Keeping this post-accident checklist ready in the car or bookmarked on your phone will help when you make a claim.Learn more about the legal obligations after a car accident or explore the different levels of car insurance cover we offer.